chromium/chromium/android_webview/tools/cts_config/README.md

         },
         {
+          "apk": "location of the test apk in the cts zip file", "setup_commands": [
+            "<custom shell command to be run on the device (don't include 'adb shell') as a setup step>" ],
+          "teardown_commands": [
+            "<custom shell command to be run on the device (don't include 'adb shell') as a teardown step>" ]
+        },
+        {
           "apk": "location of the test apk in the cts zip file", "excludes": [
             {
               "match": "<class#testcase (wildcard supported) expression of test to skip>",